mca91/ITEWR_DC_Course/chapter2.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:c4b2c27865
-## Regression when X is a Dummy Variable I
+## Regression when X is a Dummy Variable

 Instead of using the regressor $CS$, we might be interested in running a regression where the regressor, $D$ say, is binary variable or so-called dummy variable.